Andrettin/Wyrmsun/readme.txt

 - Added the Hohenstaufen dynasty for Germany, the Holy Roman Empire and Swabia (+2 armor for cavalry).
 - Added the Amelung dynasty for Gothia and Ostrogothia (+2 damage for cavalry).

+* Heroes
+- Some heroes can now only be recruited if their respective dynasty is in power.

 * Miscellaneous
 - Fixed a game saving issue involving units contained in buildings.

 * Units
-- Added Minecart sound (used when a Minecart is created) (sound by the Flare team)).
+- Added Minecart sound (used when a Minecart is created) (sound by the Flare team).

 -----------------------------------------------------------------------
 - 5.3.2